Nonadiabatic geometric quantum gates with on-demand trajectories: Gate optimization

-with the six initial states $|\Psi_l(0)\rangle$ being $|0\rangle$, $|1\rangle$, $(|0\rangle+|1\rangle)/\sqrt{2}$, $(|0\rangle-|1\rangle)/\sqrt{2}$, $(|0\rangle+{\rm i}|1\rangle)/\sqrt{2}$ and $(|0\rangle-{\rm i}|1\rangle)/\sqrt{2}$, respectively.
-Under the optimized parameters, as listed in the Table \ref{Table1}, we find that the resistance for $T$ and $H$ gates to decoherence in our scheme are considerately improved comparing with the single-loop NGQG scheme, as shown in Fig. \ref{decay}(a) and Fig. \ref{decay}(b) for the $T$ and $H$ gates, with their corresponding pulse shapes shown in Fig. \ref{decay}(c) and Fig. \ref{decay}(d), respectively.
-The corresponding optimized trajectory are shown in Fig. \ref{path}(e) and Fig. \ref{path}(f), respectively.
+where the six initial states $|\Psi_l(0)\rangle$ are $|0\rangle$, $|1\rangle$, $(|0\rangle+|1\rangle)/\sqrt{2}$, $(|0\rangle-|1\rangle)/\sqrt{2}$, $(|0\rangle+{\rm i}|1\rangle)/\sqrt{2}$, and $(|0\rangle-{\rm i}|1\rangle)/\sqrt{2}$; these have been used to evaluate the performance of quantum gate \cite{Schwinger1960,IvanoviC1981,Klappenecker2005}.
+Under the optimized parameters, as listed in the Table \ref{Table1}, we find that the resistance of $T$ and $H$ gates to decoherence in our scheme is considerately improved in comparison with the single-loop NGQG scheme; this is shown in Figs. \ref{decay}(a) and \ref{decay}(b), and the corresponding pulse shapes are presented in Figs. \ref{decay}(c) and \ref{decay}(d), respectively.
+The corresponding optimized trajectories are shown in Figs. \ref{path}(e) and \ref{path}(f), respectively.
 The gate fidelity is over 99.99\% for decoherence rates lower than $\Omega_m/10000$, which is now achievable in various quantum systems \cite{Muhonen2014,Ballance2016,Somoroff2023}.
-Besides, it is also indicated that the minimum pulse area case do not corresponds to the maximum fidelity, which is determined by the minimum gate time.
+In addition, this also indicates that minimizing the pulse area does not correspond to achieving the maximum fidelity.